Skip to main content

 12 mentions Positive Neutral Negative

-• “The large map, slow movement, and tricky map design make for some tedious traversal, particularly early on.”
+• “The large map, slow movement, and tricky map make for some tedious traversal, particularly early on.”

 • humor